legobuff/workshop-pe/exercises/part02-general-ssl-certificates.md

 ## Part 1 - Exchange SSL certificates

 UCP as well as DTR both use SSL certificates to communicate with each other and allow external secured access.
 During a default installation UCP and DTR will provide self-signed certificates.
 For testing, those certificates can be used.
-In real-life scenarios you should make sure you exchange the certificates with tursted SSL certificates.
+In real-life scenarios you should make sure you exchange the certificates with trusted SSL certificates.

 ### UCP